Paying for School Meals

 Cash deposits in the school's revaluers are updated to the student's account every 15 minutes.

-How will a student be able to check their current credit balance held on the system?
+How will a student be able to check their current credit balance?

 Every time the student spends money in the canteen, the till shows the available credit left on the account.

 Please note: Online payments are not credited to the student's account between 12.00 noon and 2.00pm; however at all other times the system updates every 15 minutes.